ohmtal/BaseFlux/README.md

 # BaseFlux - Minimalist SDL3 and ImGui base

-Base to build an cross platform Application with SDL3 and ImGui.
+Base to build an cross platform Application or Prototype with SDL3 and ImGui.

 ---